-Energy is the big umbrella.
-Underneath the main ‘Energy’ umbrella, sits conventional energy and renewable energy.
+Energy is a big umbrella.
+Underneath the central ‘Energy’ umbrella, sits conventional energy and renewable energy.
 Green energy is a subset of renewables and sits under the renewable energy umbrella.

 Green power is the best kind of energy production for the environment.
 It is best for reducing carbon emissions and carries a zero-carbon footprint.
 According to the EPA, green energy is harnessed from geothermal, solar, wind, biogas, biomass, and low-impact hydroelectric sources.